CSaratakij/MainBlog/content/projects/Doppelganger.md

 This is similar to move mode, except with the change in size of the focus frame.

-One issue is to prevent the focus frame size to be smaller than the character size, I just need check if it can actually be shrink before attemping to set its actual size.
+One issue is to prevent the focus frame size to be smaller than the character size, I just need to check if it can actually be shrink before attemping to set its actual size.

 Clamping its size to not be bigger than the screen is using the same logic as in the move mode.

 __World Wrapping Summary__

-Later on, we apply this world wrapping stuff to the box as well.
+Later on, I apply this world wrapping stuff to the box as well.

 ![box effect by focus](/dg-box-effect-by-focus.png)